-The Company keeps approximately 8% of its cash in US dollars.
-A change in the value of the US dollar by 10% relative to the Canadian dollar would affect the Company's working capital by approximately \$4,000 and its net loss for the period by approximately \$4,000.
+The Company keeps approximately 4% of its cash in US dollars.
+A change in the value of the US dollar by 10% relative to the Canadian dollar would affect the Company's working capital by approximately \$4,000, with minimal impact to its net income (loss) for the year as there are virtually no transactions in US dollars.